 Ailerons on the outboard trailing edge of each wing provide roll control mechanically through the control wheel or electrically through the autopilot servo.
 Rotating the control wheel left or right from neutral mechanically actuates the ailerons through a system of cables and bellcranks.
-Mechanical stops on the ailerons limit total movement to approximately 25° up and 15° down from neutral.
-The autopilot also actuates the ailerons through a servo connected to the aileron control circuit's cables.
+Mechanical stops on the ailerons limit total movement to approximately 24 degrees up and 16 degrees down from neutral.
+The autopilot also actuates the ailerons through a servo connected to the aileron control circuit cables.

 A trim tab on the left aileron provides lateral trim capability.
 Rotating the AILERON TAB knob left or right from the neutral or "0" position mechanically drives the trim tab up or down respectively.
-Toward RIGHT drives the tab up for a left wing up movement; movement toward LEFT produces the opposite effect.
+Rotating the aileron trim knob to the left drives the tab down for a left-wing-down movement; rotating it right produces the opposite effect.

 The elevators on the trailing edge of the T-tail horizontal stabilizer provide pitch control.
 Pushing the control column fore and aft from neutral mechanically deflects the elevators down and up through cables and bellcranks.
-Stops limit total elevator movement to approximately 20° up and 14° down from neutral.
+Stops limit total elevator movement to approximately 20 degrees up and 14 degrees down from neutral.
 An autopilot servo connected to the control cables also operates the elevators.
 A mechanically or electrically operated pitch trim system drives the elevator trim tabs to reduce elevator control forces and trim the aircraft in the longitudinal axis.
 Rotating the ELEVATOR TAB wheel forward or aft from neutral mechanically drives the trim tab actuators.
 The jack-screw type actuators then extend or retract to move the elevator trim tabs in the necessary direction to pitch the nose up or down.
-With the ELEV TRIM switch in the ON position, the electric pitch trim system is activate.
-Actuating a set of TRIM switches toward the NOSE UP or NOSE DN position drives powers the electric trim tab actuator.
+With the ELEV TRIM switch in the ON position, the electric pitch trim system is activated.
+Actuating a set of TRIM switches toward the NOSE UP or NOSE DN position powers the electric trim tab actuator.
 The actuator's clutch then engages to connect the motor to the cable drum.
 The motor then operates the trim tab actuators through cables.